suhjohn/llm-workbench/README.md

-Refer to https://neosheets.com (https://github.com/suhjohn/neosheets) for the v2 version of this idea.
+Refer to https://neosheets.com (https://github.com/suhjohn/neosheets) for the v2 of this idea.

 # LLM Workbench